What Smoking and Vaping Do to a Fatty Liver (MASLD)

 Even passive smoking increases the risks for fatty liver, due to the plethora of chemicals and unhealthy elements contained in the cigarette smoke.

-Smoking has been frowned upon for years now and fortunately more and more people manage quit this nasty habit… but there are still many who find it relaxing and enjoy smoking on a daily basis.
+Smoking has been frowned upon for years now and fortunately more and more people manage to quit this nasty habit… but there are still many who find it relaxing and enjoy smoking on a daily basis.
 Or just find it difficult to quit.
 (Similar to how hard it is to stop eating sugar).

 Just when we thought smoking was on the decline, vaping swooped in like the plot twist no one asked for.
-While it’s marketed as a “healthier” alternative, vaping isn’t doing your liver any favors.
+While it’s marketed as a “healthier” alternative, vaping isn’t doing your liver any favors!
 Both traditional cigarettes and e-cigarettes are detrimental to your overall health, including liver function.

 If you’re short on time, here’s the bottom line: Quitting smoking or vaping now can significantly improve your chances of reversing fatty liver disease.
 It’s as easy as that!